West Flemish: Phonology

 The diphthong ui (/œy/) does not exist in West Flemish and is replaced by a long u ([y]) or a long ie ([i]).
 Like for the ui, the long o ([o]) can be replaced by an [ø] (eu) for some words but a [uo] for others.
 That often causes similarities to ranchers English.

 Here are some examples showing the sound shifts that are part of the vocabulary:

-This is as an example as a lot of words are not the same.
-The actual word used for Kom is Menne.

 Grammar

 Plural form

-Plural forms in Standard Dutch most often add -en, but West Flemish usually uses -s, like the Lower Saxon Germanic dialects and even more prominently in English in which -en has become very rare.
+Plural forms in Standard Dutch most often add -en, but West Flemish usually uses -s, like the Low Saxon dialects and even more prominently in English in which -en has become very rare.
 Under the influence of Standard Dutch, -s is being used by fewer people, and younger speakers tend to use -en.

 Verb conjugation

 The verbs zijn ("to be") and hebben ("to have") are also conjugated differently.

 Double subject

 West Flemish often has a double subject.

 Articles

 Standard Dutch has an indefinite article that does not depend on gender, unlike in West Flemish.
 However, a gender-independent article is increasingly used.
 Like in English, n is pronounced only if the next word begins with a vowel sound.